moodle-an-hochschulen/moodle-local_resort_courses/README.md

 After installing the plugin, it is active and fully working.

-As soon as a course has been added or modified in a category, the plugin verifies that the containing category page is automatically sorted just as it would be sorted when you click the "Re-sort courses by name" button on the category page.
+As soon as a course has been added or modified in a category, the plugin verifies that the containing category page is automatically sorted just as it would be sorted when you change the sorting filter on the course category management page.

 To configure the plugin and its behaviour, please visit:
 Site administration -> Courses -> Re-sort courses.